© Crown copyright 2021

 1.2 This guidance builds on the letters that were sent to Directors of Adult Social Services on 13 October 2020, and 10 November 2020, which instructed local authorities to begin identifying and notifying CQC of local designated accommodation and to work with CQC to assure their compliance.

-1.3 This guidance has been co-produced with NHS England (NHSE), Public Health England (PHE) and CQC, in consultation with the Local Government Association (LGA), Association of Directors of Adult Social Services (ADASS), care provider associations and user groups.
+1.3 This guidance has been co-produced with NHS England (NHSE), UK Health Security Agency (UKHSA) and CQC, in consultation with the Local Government Association (LGA), Association of Directors of Adult Social Services (ADASS), care provider associations and user groups.

 2.1 Our priority is ensuring that everyone receives the right care, in the right place, at the right time, and the prevention of infection in care homes (and elsewhere).
 We also seek to ensure that the wellbeing of residents and their relationships with friends and family is considered and supported.